Quantizr/quantizr.github.io/content/posts/is-it-bannable/index.md

 ## Overview/TL;DR
  Secret Waypoints for Hypixel Skyblock Dungeons have been added into Dungeon Rooms Mod with the release v2.0.0 on June 11th, 2021.
  - Based on the general interpretation of Hypixel's rules, the Dungeon Rooms Mod's Secret Waypoints are **not** bannable
+ - This mod does not modify packets in any way, so it is not detectable other than sending the mod ID to the server at login (all Forge mods do this)
  - As with all mods on the Hypixel network, this mod is still use at your own risk
  - There are some people who interpret the rules differently, and believe this mod should be disallowed